alexandre-vidal/password/README.md

 - at least one special character
 - the password's length must be equal or greater than 8 characters

 If all requirements are met, then a password will be generated for the user to copy and paste anywhere they please.
+It will also be saved to an external txt file named "saved_passwords.txt".
 Otherwise, they will be prompted to try again.

 This repository contains: